thradams/cake/ownership.md

 }
 ```

+### Function Parameters
-For function parameters, the state of the object is valid by default.
+For function parameters, the state of the object is initialized by default.

 **Listing 20 - States of function parameters**